netdata/netdata/docs/observability-centralization-points/metrics-centralization-points/README.md

 Each production system (Netdata Child) can stream to **only one** Netdata Parent at a time.
 The configuration allows configuring multiple Netdata Parents for high availability, but only the first found working will be used.

-Netdata Parents receive metric samples **from multiple** production systems (Netdata Children) and have the option to re-stream them to another Netdata Parent.
+Netdata Parents receive metric samples **from multiple** production systems (Netdata Children) and can re-stream them to another Netdata Parent.
 This allows building an infinite hierarchy of Netdata Parents.
 It also enables the configuration of Netdata Parents Clusters, for high availability.

 |           Feature           |                                                         Netdata Child (production system)                                                          |                      Netdata Parent (centralization point)                      |
 |:---------------------------:|:--------------------------------------------------------------------------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------:|